khushiumra/CPRE308/README.md

 This class consisted of 8 labs and 2 projects, where we utilized our knowledge of the C programming language and a working knowledge of the
 Linux operating system.

-# The labs for this class were as follows:
+# The labs for this class were:

 1) Lab 1: Introduction to Linux
 2) Lab 2: UNIX Processes